Museum Tabakspeicher

 What’s the best time to visit?

-Weekdays or early mornings are often less crowded, providing a more intimate experience with the exhibits.
+Weekdays or early mornings are often less crowded, providing a more relaxed atmosphere for exploration.

 Is it wheelchair accessible?